MaayanLab/DRC-Portals/drc-portals/README.md

 #  ports:
 #      - 5432:5432
 docker-compose up -d drc-portal-postgres
+# To try another container from user account, Mano tried post 5433 while one postgres db is at 5432; created another yaml file and used 5433 in .env too; specified container name in new yaml file and used command: -p 5433; shm_size: 1024m; size: 120Gi
+#docker-compose -f docker-compose_MRM.yaml up -d drc-portal-postgres

 # install node modules
 npm i
 # initialize prisma: Sometimes, if many changes happened, it may help to do: 'npx prisma migrate reset'